beingaturtle/beingaturtle.github.io/docs/task2.md

 ## Verifying Signature

-Test to ensure the signature is seen when you send a email
+Test to ensure the signature is seen when you send a e-mail

 1. **Click “Mail”** found on the upper right of the website, to go back to your BCIT mail inbox